Do you remember the first club you went to, the one that got you hooked on live music?

 Pat recalls those nights at The Office as “some of my seminal solo gigs.”

 And, as it turns out, Pat continues to perform.
-He lives in Albuquerque, New Mexico, far from central Wisconsin, and he’s been in the Watermelon Mountain Jug Band for the last five or so years.
+He lives in Albuquerque, New Mexico, far from central Wisconsin, and he’s been in the Watermelon Mountain Jug Band since the early 2000s.
 The band plays a good-natured mix of “jug band, ragtime, country and bluegrass music with some rock ‘n’ roll or a Spanish ranchera added for spice.”

 Pat graciously sent me the band’s CD, for which he wrote six songs.
 This one, about people’s quirks and quirky people, is my favorite.
 It’s the one that most reminds me of Pat’s gigs at The Office — lighthearted, like the Prine songs he covered.